home-assistant/developers.home-assistant/blog/2021-08-12-sensor_temperature_conversion.md

 title: Temperature conversions moving to SensorEntity
 ---

-Temperature conversions are moving from the state machine to the SensorEntity base class.
+Temperature unit conversions are moving from the state machine to the SensorEntity base class.
+Unit conversions will only be done if the sensor's `device_class` attribute is set to `DEVICE_CLASS_TEMPERATURE`.
+If the `device_class` is not set or is not set to `DEVICE_CLASS_TEMPERATURE` temperature conversion will take place during a transition period and a warning will be logged.

 To facilitate this, the sensor entity model has been updated with two new properties, `native_value` and `native_unit_of_measurement`.
 This allows us to add additional unit conversions in the future instead of relying on the integrations to do it themselves.